bakanano/CS335-Assignment-4/README.md

 # Guest Book
 * Shows a section where users can leave comments or provide feedback to the Dunedin Dairy Shop

+# What did I learn?
+* In this assignment I learnt what an API is and how I can manipulate the endpoints offered to us to use and display information about the Dunedin Dairy Shop.